This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons salted butter

-- ½ cup halved and thinly sliced shallot about 1 large shallot
+- 1/2 cup halved and thinly sliced shallot (from about 1 large shallot)

-- One 14-ounce can quartered artichoke hearts drained
+- 1 (14-ounce) can quartered artichoke hearts, drained

 - 2 tablespoons drained capers

-- 2 tablespoons freshly squeezed lemon juice about 1 lemon
+- 2 tablespoons freshly squeezed lemon juice (from about 1/2 lemon)

 Instructions

 - Bring a large pot of water to a boil.
 Add the pasta with plenty of salt (about 1 tablespoon) and stir.
-Cook according to the package directions.
+Cook until just shy of al dente, according to the package directions.

-- While the pasta is cooking, in a large deep skillet over medium heat, add the oil and butter.
-Once the butter is melted, add the shallot and garlic and cook, stirring, being careful not to burn, until the shallot is tender.
+- Meanwhile, heat the oil and butter in a large deep skillet set over medium heat.
+Add the shallots and garlic and cook, stirring, being careful not to burn, until the shallot is tender, about 2 minutes.

 - Add the artichokes, capers, lemon zest, and red pepper flakes and toss until the artichokes are well coated and slightly tender.
-Reduce heat to low while your pasta finishes.
+Reduce the heat to low.

-- Once your pasta is complete, reserve 1 cup of the pasta water and set aside.
+- Once the pasta is fully cooked, reserve 1 cup of the pasta water and set aside.
 Drain the pasta and set aside.

-- Increase heat to medium-high, add wine and cook, stirring, until reduced by half, about 2 minutes.
+- Increase the heat to medium-high.
+Add the wine and cook, stirring, until reduced by half, about 2 minutes.

 - Divide the pasta among 4 plates and garnish with Parmigiano-Reggiano (if using) and additional parsley.